Boeing faces crisis with worldwide grounding of 737 MAX jetliners

 “The pilot reported flight control problems and requested to turn back.
 In fact he was allowed to turn back,” he said.

-Brazil on Wednesday became the first major Latin American nation to suspend the Boeing 737 MAX, after Panama’s Copa Holdings said it would suspend operations of its six Boeing 737 MAX 9 aircraft.
+Brazil, Mexico and Panama on Wednesday became the first Latin American nations to suspend the Boeing 737 MAX.
+Earlier, Panama’s Copa Airlines had suspended operations of its six Boeing 737 MAX 9 aircraft until the findings are published of an investigation into Sunday’s crash.

 The chairman of the U.S. House of Representatives Committee on Transportation and Infrastructure, Democrat Peter DeFazio, called for a probe into why the 737 MAX received certification to fly.